Xiaohan5349/approw-docs-v1/docs/en/guides/database-connection/configuration/getUser/script-template.md

 ### The Rule of the Script's Return Value

-#### The User Exists
+#### The user already exists

-When the user exists, you need to return user information to Approw, the format of user information can be found in document of [detailed fields of user profile](/guides/user/user-profile.md).
+When the user already exists, you need to return user information to Approw, the format of user information can be found in document of [detailed fields of user profile](/docs/en/guides/user/user-profile.md).
 For example:

 ```javascript
 async function getUser(query, context) {